Electric Embers: Handcrafted hosting, powering the fires of change

 Including one group in another

-If you have several different groups and sometimes need to send a given message to all of them, but don’t want to maintain a separate parent group or to have people subscribed to multiple groups receiving multiple copies, you may want to use the Groups list inclusion feature.
+If you have several different groups and sometimes need to send a given message to all of them, but don’t want to manage a separate group for all recipients or to have people subscribed to multiple groups receiving multiple copies, you may want to use the Groups list inclusion feature.
 In a limited way, this feature compensates for Groups’ inability to “segment” a group, ie. send only to those subscribers that live in California, because you can maintain separate groups (say, for different states) and send either to the individual target groups or to the parent group, as desired.

 You’re going to create a parent group that includes the subscribers of several other groups, so start by creating a new group (or you can add this feature to an existing group with its own subscribers).
 Then, in that new group under Manage Group -> Change Settings, go to the Data Sources page.